Northwestern Ontario: Politics

 Northwestern Ontarians tend to lean left politically, mainly due to the history and influence of labour unions.
 At the federal level, Northwestern Ontario is represented by Liberal MPs Marcus Powlowski in Thunder Bay—Rainy River and Patty Hajdu in Thunder Bay—Superior North, as well as Conservative MP Eric Melillo in the Kenora District,.
-Provincially, PC Greg Rickford represents Kenora—Rainy River, NDP Sol Mamakwa represents Kiiwetinoong, PC Ken Holland represents Thunder Bay—Atikokan, and Liberal Michael Gravelle represents Thunder Bay—Superior North.
+Provincially, PC Greg Rickford represents Kenora—Rainy River, NDP Sol Mamakwa represents Kiiwetinoong, PC Kevin Holland represents Thunder Bay—Atikokan, and NDP Lise Vaugeois represents Thunder Bay—Superior North.

 In 2005, some residents of the region expressed dissatisfaction at the level of attention paid to the region by the provincial government.
 Some, most notably former Kenora mayor Dave Canfield, and Fort Frances town councillor Tannis Drysdale, have proposed the idea of the region as a whole, or parts of it, seceding from Ontario to join Manitoba, although the campaign did not attract widespread public support.